-These Alexa headphones come with some really cool features, such as 11 levels of noise cancelling, about 20 hours of battery life, an adaptive mic, and a gorgeous design.
-You also benefit from Bose AR, which is the company’s proprietary augmented reality technology to enhance your listening experience.
+These Alexa headphones come with some really cool features, such as 11 levels of noise-cancelling, about 20 hours of battery life, an adaptive mic, and a gorgeous design.
+You also benefit from Bose AR, the company’s proprietary augmented reality technology to enhance your listening experience.

 5. Sennheiser PXC 550 II: The best all around

 If what you really care for is sound quality with a touch of noise-cancelling and comfort, it gets no better than the Sennheiser PXC 550 II Alexa headphones.
-The headband folds up and egg-shaped ear cups comfortable cradle the ear while the headband distributes weight evenly across the head.
+The headband folds up, and egg-shaped ear cups comfortably cradle the ear while the headband distributes weight evenly across the head.

-Listeners are afforded up to 30 hours of playback on a single charge and the microphone system effectively isolates your voice from background noises, ensuring clear call quality.
+Listeners are afforded up to 30 hours of playback on a single charge, and the microphone system effectively isolates your voice from background noises, ensuring clear call quality.
 Like the Sony WH-1000XM4, these Sennheiser headphones feature touch-sensitive panels on the ear cups.
-These cans also have superb audio quality and noice cancelling.
+These cans also have superb audio quality and noise-cancelling.